sanderhelleso/javaScript-Functions/README.md

 		ele.addEventListener(eventType, eval(eventFunction));
 	}

-	// append the element to a gived parent if present if (parent != undefined) {
+	// append the element to a given parent if present if (parent != undefined) {
-		parent.append(ele);
+		parent.appendChild(ele);
 	}

 	// else return the created element